ZikangZhou/mlp/README.md

 ```console
 python3 mlp.py
 ```
 It will load the provided daibetes dataset, and do 5-fold cross validation.
-This classifer's interfaces are quite similar to that of sklearn's, so you can use it just like using sklearn.
+This classifer's interface is quite similar to that of sklearn's, so you can use it just like using sklearn.